-

 Congratulations to Dylan Clayton!
 Inducted into the British BMX Hall of Fame Class of 2025 – Male Racer

-Dylan Clayton is one of the rare riders who could legitimately be inducted into the British BMX Hall of Fame in multiple categories — Male Racer, Pioneer Racer, Influencer, and even Outstanding Contribution — because his impact spans four decades and touches every layer of the sport.
-Dylan burst onto the 1984 UKBMX scene as…
+Dylan Clayton is one of the rare riders who could legitimately be inducted into the British BMX Hall of Fame in multiple categories including Male Racer, Pioneer Racer, Influencer and even Outstanding Contribution, because his impact spans four decades and touches every layer of the sport.
+Dylan burst onto the 1984 UKBMX scene as a…

 -